smartcontractkit/seth/examples_wasp/README.md

 ## Running multi-key load test with Seth and WASP
 To effectively simulate transaction workloads from multiple keys, you can utilize a "rotating wallet."
 Refer to the [example](client_wasp_test.go) code provided for guidance.

-There are 2 modes: Ephemeral and a static keyfile mode
+There are 2 modes: Ephemeral and a static private keys mode.

 ### Ephemeral mode
 We generate 60 ephemeral keys and run the test, set `ephemeral_addresses_number` in `seth.toml`